shanhx2000/ece552_cr_project/README.md

 1. Add you source files in `compile.sh`
 2. *IMPORTANT:* Change number of instructions to simulate in `run_sim.sh` when final testing.
 Please also change the directory of results correspondingly.

+## How to run micro-benchmark

+1. Change your source file config to follow that in microbenchmark.cc.
+2. Revise commands in ./scripts/run_microbenchmark.sh.
+3. Run ./scripts/run_microbenchmark.sh
+4. Run ./MicroBenchmarks_exec/ship